Overview

 After breakfast today we bid farewell to Riva and join our local alpine guides as we board our private mini-coach and head northwest into the spectacular Dolomite Mountains.
 The route we use winds its way through scenic valleys, past neat mountain villages and over tumbling streams in this out-of-the-way corner of the Alps.
 Our destination for our morning walk is the formation of mountain peaks known as the Brenta Group, famed for their towering cliffs and surrounding lakes.

 Our adventure starts in the mountain town of Madonna di Campiglio where we’ll use a cable car to transport us up to our trailhead.
-The walk will lead us across one of the most spectacular landscapes in Italy, high above the treeline and weaving among towering granite pillars.
+The hike will lead us across one of the most spectacular landscapes in Italy, high above the treeline and weaving among towering granite pillars.
 The Brenta group is one of the most photographed mountain landscapes in the world, and we’ll literally be “in the postcard” as we trek between the breathtaking crags.
 You’ll have many chances to take your very own “postcard” photos of the scenery!
 We’ll have a hearty lunch at a stone and log mountain “rifugio” and then continue on our path, with dramatic views in every direction.

 Eventually we’ll all board our coach and continue deeper into the mountains to Castelrotto, our home for the next few days.
 Our route to Castelrotto takes us to the northeast past the far northern outposts of Trento and Bolzano.
 The views along our route are gorgeous and provide typical landscapes of green mountain valleys lined by soaring vertical rock walls.
 Vineyards, towns, and orchards are sprinkled between large forested tracts.
 We’ll soon be into the Italian Regione of Alto Adige, also known as the SudTirol or South Tyrol, which straddles the border with Austria to the North.
 The Austrian influence is strong here, both in the language and the food.
-Ortisei, situated in a lovely secluded mountain valley, is one of the most picturesque alpine towns in all of the Dolomites.
-With winding cobblestone streets, an abundance of shops and cozy family ristorante, flowerboxes on nearly every windowsill, and towering peaks in every direction, this town is a magical bit of northern Italian ambiance.
+Castelrotto, situated in a lovely secluded mountain valley, is one of the most picturesque alpine towns in all of the Dolomites.
+With winding cobblestone streets, a sprinkling of shops and cozy family ristorante, flowerboxes on nearly every windowsill, and towering peaks in every direction, this town is a magical bit of northern Italian ambiance.

 Day 5 - Alpi di Suisi, Schlern Plateau, Sassolungo

 At the town of Alpi di Suisi we’ll use a funicular to ascend to the high plateau of Sciliar, nestled in a bowl of some of the most breathtaking alpine scenery you can imagine.
 Our walk will circumnavigate the plateau through rolling alpine meadows complete with wildflowers and placid dairy cows, along cliffs that plummet thousands of feet to the valley floor, and always surrounded by the brooding peaks of Sassopiatto and Sassolungo.
-This walk contains a panoramic overlook that might possibly be the best in all of our trips…certainly in the top 5.
-Need I say it…take your camera!

 Our meal this afternoon will be at a log-cabin mountain rifugio in a protected valley of the plateau.
 Depending on conditions we’ll either be outside on the deck under the crisp alpine sunshine, or eating around a cozy fireplace with a glass of vino (or Austrian beer) and a hearty mountain lunch in front of us.
 It doesn’t get much better than this.

-Day 6 - Lago Braies
+Day 6 - Marmolada

-Day 7 - Fanes National Park
+Day 7 - Catinaccio Rosengarten

 Day 8 - Arrivederci Italia